Make Your

 Vanterra snowcoach

-Snowcoach transportation from Mammoth Hot Springs Hotel to Old Faithful Snow Lodge is available.
+• Snowcoach: We offer snowcoach transportation between the Mammoth Hot Springs Hotel and the Old Faithful Snow Lodge.

-To see which routes are passable in the winter, check out this interactive park map and road opening/closing timetable.
+Check the park’s interactive map and road timetable to plan your routes and ensure a smooth journey.
+To determine which routes are passable in the winter, refer to this interactive park map and road opening/closing timetable.

 Person cross-country skiing at Old Faithful